 We utilize several financial metrics, including net revenues, gross profit margin, segment operating income, end-of-period backlog, book-to-bill ratio, inventory turnover, change in average selling prices, net cash and short-term investments (debt), and free cash generation to evaluate the performance and assess the future direction of our business.
 (See further discussion in "Financial Metrics" and "Financial Condition, Liquidity, and Capital Resources.")
-Despite the higher net revenues in the second half of 2013, it did not meet management's expectations and nearly all of the remaining key financial metrics were lower compared to the first half of 2013.
-The year 2013 was slightly stronger than the year 2012, which resulted in an increase of nearly all key financial metrics compared with the prior year.
+Net revenues decreased in the fourth fiscal quarter of 2014 versus the prior quarter and prior year quarter.
+Net revenues for 2014 increased versus 2013 and operating results are close to our expectations at this relatively low revenue level.
+A decrease in orders in the latter part of 2014 resulted in a decrease in many key financial metrics compared to the prior quarters.

-Net revenues for the year ended December 31, 2013 were \$2.371 billion, compared to net revenues of \$2.230 billion and \$2.594 billion for the years ended December 31, 2012 and 2011, respectively.
-The net earnings attributable to Vishay stockholders for the year ended December 31, 2013 were \$123.0 million, or \$0.81 per diluted share, compared to net earnings attributable to Vishay stockholders of \$122.7 million, or \$0.79 per diluted share, and \$238.8 million, or \$1.42 per diluted share, for the years ended December 31, 2012 and 2011, respectively.
+Net revenues for the year ended December 31, 2014 were \$2.493 billion, compared to net revenues of \$2.371 billion and \$2.230 billion for the years ended December 31, 2013 and 2012, respectively.
+The net earnings attributable to Vishay stockholders for the year ended December 31, 2014 were \$117.6 million, or \$0.77 per diluted share, compared to net earnings attributable to Vishay stockholders of \$123.0 million, or \$0.81 per diluted share, and \$122.7 million, or \$0.79 per diluted share, for the years ended December 31, 2013 and 2012, respectively.

-The results of operations for the years ended December 31, 2013, 2012, and 2011 include items affecting comparability as listed in the reconciliation below.
-The reconciliation below includes certain financial measures which are not recognized in accordance with GAAP, including adjusted net earnings and adjusted net earnings per share.
+The results of operations for the years ended December 31, 2014, 2013, and 2012 include items affecting comparability as listed in the reconciliation below.
+The reconciliation below includes certain financial measures which are not recognized in accordance with GAAP, including adjusted net earnings and adjusted earnings per share.
 These non-GAAP measures should not be viewed as an alternative to GAAP measures of performance.
-Non-GAAP measures such as adjusted net earnings and adjusted net earnings per share do not have uniform definitions.
+Non-GAAP measures such as adjusted net earnings and adjusted earnings per share do not have uniform definitions.
 These measures, as calculated by Vishay, may not be comparable to similarly titled measures used by other companies.
 Management believes that these measures are meaningful because they provide insight with respect to our intrinsic operating results.
 Reconciling items to arrive at adjusted net earnings represent significant charges or credits that are important to understanding our intrinsic operations.